 Deciding whether or not to put Matthew through surgery was very difficult for Jessica and Todd, who did not want their precious son to experience the pain.
 Ultimately, they decided to go through with the procedure in hopes that Matthew's dream of playing football would come true.

-After the surgery, Matthew was in a cast for six weeks, followed by a brace for six more weeks.
+After the surgery, Matthew was in a brace for six weeks.
 His mother describes this stage of his recovery as a long road that was difficult to watch, knowing it was uncomfortable for Matthew at times.
 His mom's solution to Matthew's discomfort was a lot of TLC and ibuprofen.
 When Matthew came out of the brace, his family was thrilled to notice an immediate improvement in his arm.
 Jessica describes the results of his surgery as amazing.
 "For a child who couldn't turn his hand over at all before, it was extraordinary," Jessica says.
 "The first time he did it I cried.
 It was so exciting.
 It made everything he went through worthwhile."

 Jessica describes the care Matthew receives at Cincinnati Children's as excellent.
 She believes it is worth the waiting time at clinic visits.
 "Dr. Mehlman takes his time with each family and explains everything.
 You know when you walk away, you'll have the answers to all your questions," Jessica says.
 "If we need more surgeries, we know who's going to do them.
 You need to know somebody you can trust.
 That person is Dr. Mehlman."